CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - Normal means as written on the card, not considering other card's effects.
 Note that this definition only applies to effects refering to card texts.

-#### Nazgûl
+#### Nazgul

- - If a Nazgûl is tapped to become a short-event as printed on its card, it turns into a short-event upon declaration.
-At this point, the Nazgûl is a short-event just as if had been played as such from your hand.
+ - If a Nazuûl is tapped to become a short-event as printed on its card, it turns into a short-event upon declaration.
+At this point, the Nazgul is a short-event just as if had been played as such from your hand.
- - The body referred to in the text of female characters with combat bonuses against Nazgûl is the body of the Nazgûl
+ - The body referred to in the text of female characters with combat bonuses against Nazgul is the body of the Nazgul

 ### -= OOO =-